List of people executed by lethal injection

-The United States and China are the two biggest users of this method of execution.
-The U.S. had executed 1,283 people via lethal injection as of April 2017.
-The number of people executed annually in China is thought to surpass all other countries combined, though the actual number is a state secret, and the percentage of people killed via lethal injection and the other method of execution used there, firing squad, is also unclear.
-This alphabetical list features notable cases up to March 2023, and only those where lethal injection can be reliably sourced to be the method of execution.
-The criterion for notability is either an article on the individual, or the crime they were executed for, in the English Wikipedia.
-This inevitably causes a bias towards U.S. executions, as notable individuals in other countries such as Thailand and Vietnam may only have articles in their own language.
-A complete list of all executions in the United States can be found here.

 Lethal injection was proposed and adopted on the grounds it was more humane than the methods of execution in place at the time, such as the electric chair and gas chamber.
 Opponents of lethal injection reject this argument, noting multiple cases where executions have been either painful, prolonged, or both.
 According to the Death Penalty Information Center, lethal injections have the highest rate of botched executions of any method used in the US, with 7.12% of executions using this method between 1982 and 2010 considered to have not gone according to plan.
 A study published in The Lancet in 2005 found that in 43% of cases of lethal injection, the blood level of hypnotics was insufficient to guarantee unconsciousness.
-However, the Supreme Court of the United States ruled 7–2 in 2008 (Baze v.
-Rees) and 5–4 in 2015 (Glossip v.
-Gross) that lethal injection does not constitute cruel and unusual punishment.
+The Supreme Court of the United States ruled 7–2 in 2008 (Baze v.
+Rees), 5–4 in 2015 (Glossip v.
+Gross), and 5–4 in 2019 (Bucklew v.
+Precythe) that lethal injection does not constitute cruel and unusual punishment.

+Lethal injection was also adopted as a method of execution by Guatemala in 1996, China in 1997, the Philippines in 1999, Thailand in 2003, Taiwan in 2005, Vietnam in 2013, the Maldives in 2014 and Nigeria in 2015.
+The Philippines abolished the death penalty in 2006.
+While the death penalty still exists in the Maldives and Guatemala, no executions have been carried out there since 1954 and 2000 respectively.
+Taiwan has never actually used the method, instead carrying out all executions by single gunshot.
+The US and China are the two biggest users of this method of execution.
+The US had executed 1,448 people via lethal injection as of August 2025.
+The number of people executed annually in China is thought to surpass all other countries combined, though the actual number is a state secret, and the percentage of people executed via lethal injection and the other method of execution used there, firing squad, is also unclear.

+This alphabetical list features notable executions up to September 2025, and only those where lethal injection can be reliably sourced to be the method used.
+The criterion for notability is either an article on the individual, the crime they were executed for, or a court case related to their execution, in the English Wikipedia.